jpelon/jpelon-test.github.io/README.md

 This repository is built step by step in the tutorial.

 I don't know how changes I need to make here, is for this reason why I'm writing this line.

+This line is to check if I am able to use the pull command on Git.